How to Get the Most Money For Your Trade-in Car

 Should You Clean Your Trade Before Having It Appraised?

 Many say you should not clean your trade because the dealer will know you’re there to buy a car.
 This bad advice has been passed on for a long time, and in my experience, I say it’s not true.
-No matter how old your car is, there are several good reasons to clean up your car before having it appraised.
+No matter how old your car is, there are several good reasons to clean it up before being appraised.

-- First impressions are everything – Remember, you’re selling your car to the car dealership.
+• First impressions are everything – Remember, you’re selling your car to the dealership.

-- If your car is clean, the appraiser will likely think you take care of your car and must do the preventive maintenance (oil changes, fluid checks, etc.).
+• If your car is clean, the appraiser will likely think you take care of it and must do preventive maintenance (oil changes, fluid checks, etc.).

-- When putting a figure on your vehicle, a clean car could be the difference between a few hundred to a couple of thousand dollars.
+• When putting a figure on your vehicle, a clean car could be the difference between a few hundred to a couple thousand dollars.

-I’ve appraised thousands of cars during my career in the car business.
-There are certain things I always look for while valuing a vehicle.
-Looking at a nice clean car, no matter the age makes my job easier and a little looser with my pencil.
+I’ve appraised thousands of cars.
+There are certain things I always look for when valuing a vehicle.
+Looking at a nice, clean car, no matter the age makes my job easier and a little looser with my pencil.

-Think about the last ten cars that went through the dealership’s appraisal process that the used car manager had to put a value on right before yours.
-I promise you he’s had to drive and value some cars you wouldn’t be caught dead driving.
+Think about the last ten cars that went through the dealership’s appraisal process, and the used car manager had to put a value on them right before yours.
+I promise you he’s had to drive and value some cars.
+You wouldn’t be caught dead driving.

-Your trade may be a sight for sore eyes; believe it or not, he may appreciate it by giving you a little bit more money than he would normally.
+Your trade may be a sight for sore eyes; believe it or not, he may appreciate it by giving you more money than he would normally.

-If a vehicle being appraised doesn’t need a lot of reconditioning to get it ready for sale.
+If a vehicle is being appraised, it doesn’t need a lot of reconditioning to get it ready for sale.
 It will not be discounted as much when being valued by an appraiser.

 Low-Cost Tips to Increase the Value of Your Trade-In

 First impressions are everything.
-Many times a used car appraiser will begin deciding in their head how they are going to bid on a car as they approach it.
-I often would not get in a car just because it was filthy.
-I would automatically know I would not be giving “all the money for a car.”
+Often, used car appraisers decide how to bid on a car as they approach it.
+I would not usually get in a car just because it was filthy.
+I would automatically know I would not give “all the money for a car.”

 You want to get your car in “retail sales condition.”
 Your trade vehicle needs to be as clean and perfect as possible.
 In reality, you are selling it to the dealership.